brophdawg11/upgrade-remix/README.md

 # upgrade-remix

-`upgrade-remix` is a CLI utility to update/list all of your [Remix](https://remix.run) dependencies together.
+`upgrade-remix` is a CLI utility to update/list all of your [Remix](https://remix.run) or [React Router](https://reactrouter.com) dependencies together.

+> [!WARNING]
+>
+> Support has been added for React Router v7 since this is a familiar flow for Remix v2 users.
+This tool can only update within a Remix v2 app or within a React Router v7 app.
+It **does not** handle updating from Remix v2 to React Router v7 since it never _changes_ the existing dependencies, it only updates their versions.

 **Supported Package Managers**